An estimated 128 million primary and secondary aged children are out of school in crisis-affected countries.

 GPE also promotes a foundation for better coordination and dialogue among development and humanitarian actors so that resources are used most effectively in crisis settings.

 Flexible and accelerated funding: Partner countries experiencing humanitarian crises can request accelerated funding from GPE up to 20% of their maximum allocation, with an approval in as little as 8 weeks.
 The funds are used based on the education cluster needs assessment and agreed by the local education group and the education cluster.
 Activities can include temporary shelters, school meals and school supplies, as well as classroom construction, teacher payments and school grants.

 Transitional education planning: GPE provides financial and technical support to help partner countries establish a medium-term transitional education plan during a period of crisis.
 This forms the basis for a coordinated approach by identifying priority actions to maintain progress toward ensuring the right to education and meeting longer-term educational goals.

 Working with partners.
-GPE works with Education Cannot Wait, UNHCR and other partners to ensure that education support during crisis is complementary.
-GPE is also facilitating dialogue among development and humanitarian actors in many countries to improve linkages and joint planning and to avoid fragmentation of education planning and financing.
+GPE works with Education Cannot Wait, UNHCR and other partners to ensure that education can be delivered effectively during crises.
+GPE is also facilitating dialogue among development and humanitarian actors in many countries to improve linkages and joint planning and to avoid fragmentation in education planning and financing.